Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `isLeveledSpawn`

+*Read-only*.
 If true, this reference was created as a result of a leveled spawn.

 **Returns**: